WebEngineering-Univaq/WE_Lecture_Slides/english/HTML_EN.book.md

 The `<blockquote>` element is used for quoting blocks of text, while `<q>` is used to include brief citations in the text flow

-Both have a `cite` attribute that can be used to provide the URI of the original text
+Both have a `cite` attribute that can be used to provide the URL of the original text

 Browsers should include appropriate quotes before and after the citation